Kintyre/ksconf/docs/source/dyn/cli.rst

       --attr-present ATTR   Match any stanza that includes the ATTR attribute.
                             ATTR supports bulk attribute patterns via the 'file://' prefix.
+      --attr-matches ATTR PATTERN, --attr-eq ATTR PATTERN
+                            Match any stanza containing ATTR == PATTERN.
+PATTERN supports the special 'file://filename' syntax.
+                            Matching can be a direct string comparison (equals), or a regex and wildcard match.
+Note that all '--attr- match' and '--attr-not-match' arguments are matched
+                            together.
+For a stanza to match, all rules must apply.
+                            If attr is missing from a stanza, the value becomes an empty string for matching purposes.
+      --attr-not-matches ATTR PATTERN, --attr-ne ATTR PATTERN
+                            Match any stanza containing ATTR != PATTERN.
+See '-- attr-matches' for additional details.
       -e, --enabled-only    Keep only enabled stanzas.
 Any stanza containing 'disabled = 1' will be removed.
 The value of 'disabled' is assumed to be false by default.